chromaui/chromatic-docs/src/content/snapshot/branching-and-baselines.md

 The only way that baselines change is when you or someone in your team <a href="/docs/test#verify-ui-changes">accepts a change</a>.
 Usually what this means is that the baselines are what you’d expect as you work through a feature.

-[accepts a change](test#verify-ui-changes).
-Usually what this means is that the baselines are what you’d expect as you work through a feature.

 However, sometimes the choice of baseline can be confusing.
 Let’s dig in a little further on how it works.

 #### Calculating the ancestor build(s)